Filgueira

 Luiz Carlos Filgueira, known as Filgueira (born 10 January 1967) is a Brazilian football coach and a former player.
 He also holds Portuguese citizenship.

 He played 15 seasons and 400 games in the Primeira Liga for Belenenses, Chaves, Vitória de Setúbal and Marítimo.

-Club career
+Career

-He made his Primeira Liga debut for Chaves on 23 October 1988 as a starter in a 1–0 victory over Académico de Viseu.
+Filgueira made his Primeira Liga debut for Chaves on 23 October 1988 as a starter in a 1–0 victory over Académico de Viseu.